dccn-tg/filer-gateway/README.md

 1. all data in the caches are refreshed every 10 minutes.
 1. data concerning a project or a user is updated after changes are made on the filer via the `POST` and `PATCH` APIs.

-The second way of update is implemented with the Redis' [Pub/Sub](https://redis.io/topics/pubsub), and thus it can be easily exploited by 3rd-party tools/applications to trigger cache update.
+The second way is implemented with the Redis' [Pub/Sub](https://redis.io/topics/pubsub).
+Thus, any 3rd-party tool can interact directly with the Redis to trigger cache update for a specific project or user.

 For updating the cache of a specific project, one sends a message `{"project": "<number>"}` to the channel `api_pcache_update`.
 For updating the cache of a specific user, one sends a message `{"user":"<username>"}` to the channel `api_ucache_update`.